Is IVF painful?

 Nonetheless, different parts of an IVF cycle can cause mild to moderate discomfort.

-In this article, you will learn how much pain you might expect at each step of the IVF process.
+In this article, you will learn how much pain you might expect at each step of the IVF process, from the very beginning until the pregnancy test.

 Although I am a physician by profession, I am not YOUR physician.
 All content and information on this website are for informational and educational purposes only.
 It does not constitute medical advice and does not establish any kind of doctor-client relationship by your use of this website.
 Although I strive to provide accurate general information, the information presented here is not intended for the prevention or treatment of infertility and it is not a substitute for medical or professional advice.
 You should not rely solely on this information.
 Always consult your physician in the area for your particular needs and circumstances prior to making any decisions whatsoever.
 Those who do not seek counsel from the appropriate health care authority assume the liability for any damage, loss, or injury which may occur.